 Genetic Tools Tips & Tricks: The Inbreeding Calculator

 Many dairy producers are technologically savvy and seek out tools to help them better manage their herd.
-On the genetic front, the Lactanet website is one such tool, highly utilized by those keen on monitoring and querying genetic data.
+On the genetic front, the Lactanetgen.ca website is one such tool, highly utilized by those keen on monitoring and querying genetic data.
 The Inbreeding Calculator, which has provided for many years now the inbreeding levels and Parent Averages (PA) for potential progeny from various matings, is one of the website’s most frequently used features.
 Recently, the Lactanet Inbreeding Calculator tool was enhanced to also help manage undesirable genetic conditions and haplotypes.
-When looking to breed any given female, the Inbreeding Calculator can be accessed one of three ways:
+When looking to breed any given female, the Inbreeding Calculator can be accessed one of four ways:

-1. From the “Genetics” drop down found in the top menu of the Lactanet website.
+2. From the “Genetics” drop down found in the top menu of the Lactanet website.

-2. From the “Inbreeding Calculator” link found above an Active List of females.
+3. From the “Inbreeding Calculator” link found above an Active List of females.
 An Active List of females can be generated by performing a Group Query, or you can target females with the same prefix, as covered in the example below.

-3. By clicking on the “Inbreeding” tab displayed at the top of any page for the female of interest, which then pre-populates the Inbreeding Calculator with the female’s registration number.
+4. By clicking on the “Inbreeding” tab displayed at the top of any page for the female of interest, which then pre-populates the Inbreeding Calculator with the female’s registration number.

 Using the Inbreeding Calculator for Females with Your Prefix

 In a previous Tips & Tricks article, readers learned how to enter their prefix in the Individual Animal Query to bring up a list of animals they have bred.
-Using the Query Refinement filter, results can be further reduced to only include active females by clicking the “Active Only” option.
+Using the Refinement filter, results can be further reduced to only include active females by clicking the “Active Only” option.
 Using the prefix “Character” – the highest Pro$ herd in April 2024 as an example – here are the steps to use the Inbreeding Calculator with a list of females with a common prefix and a male of interest:

 1. Select the Individual Animal Query.